 Plant crepe myrtles in sunny, open locations.
 Once established, crepe myrtles are fairly heat and drought-tolerant.
 Crepe myrtles thrive in most well-draining soils.

-The best times to plant crepe myrtles are during the fall or early spring.
-Dig a hole that’s twice as wide and the same depth as the pot that your crepe myrtle came in.
+Plant crepe myrtles in the fall or early spring.
+Dig a hole twice as wide and the same depth as the pot your crepe myrtle came in.
 Position the crepe myrtle so that the top of the root ball sits just above the level of the hole.

 Crepe myrtles thrive in full sun and need 6 hours of direct sunlight daily.
-If a crepe myrtle receives too much shade, it may struggle to produce flowers.
+If they receive too much shade, they may struggle to produce flowers.
 South or west-facing aspects are ideal for crepe myrtles as they provide direct sun throughout the day.

 Crepe myrtles tolerate most types of soils but do need lots of drainage.
 Crepe myrtles prefer slightly acidic soils with a pH range between 5.0 and 6.5.
 Mix in some grit or sand to prevent waterlogged soil if your soil isn’t well-draining enough.

 Water newly planted crepe myrtles thoroughly once or twice a week for the first two years.
 This helps them establish a healthy root system.
 Once established, crepe myrtles are drought-tolerant.
 Water them once every two weeks unless you have recently had rainfall.

 Fertilize newly planted crepe myrtles once a month during their first growing season.
 After the first year, fertilize crepe myrtles once a year with a slow-release fertilizer in spring.
 Wait until new leaves have started appearing before you feed your crepe myrtle.
 Always use a liquid fertilizer that’s diluted according to the packet instructions.